 The Dean witness expressed concern that no longer valuing milk relative to the order on which it is pooled had a material effect on the value of pooling milk located far from the market by diversion.
-The witness was of the opinion that the flatter Class I price surface, with fixed differential levels by county, places a value on milk that is not reflective of its value to the marketing order where pooled and has made it economically desirable to pool milk located far from the market by the diversion process.
-The witness was also of the opinion that this served to provide the incentive for pooling distant milk by diversions.
+The witness was of the opinion that the flatter Class I price surface, with fixed differential levels by county, places a value on milk that is not reflective of its value to the marketing order where pooled making it economically desirable to pool milk located far from the market through the diversion process.
+The witness was also of the opinion that this served to provide the incentive for pooling distant milk by diversion.

-The Dean witness testified that even though there are closer milk supplies, distant milk is being pooled on both orders and asserted that transportation credits amplify the pooling of milk on the orders which does not service the Class I needs of the markets.
-The witness was of the opinion that pooling distant milk by diversions are clearly disorderly marketing conditions for the two markets.
+The Dean witness testified that even though there are closer milk supplies, distant milk is being pooled on both orders.
+The witness further asserted that transportation credits amplify the pooling of milk on the orders, which does not service the markets' Class I needs.
+The witness was of the opinion that pooling distant milk by diversion clearly results in disorderly marketing conditions within the two markets.
 According to the witness, when such milk is pooled, local farmers who are consistently serving the Class I needs of the markets receive a needlessly lower blend price.

-According to the Dean witness, the objective of Proposal 4 is to modify the receipt of transportation credits depending on a handler's specific service to the Class I need of the markets and to lower the payment of transportation credits to those handlers who have higher levels of diversions.
+According to the Dean witness, the objective of Proposal 4 is to modify the receipt of transportation credits depending on a handler's specific service to the Class I need of the markets and to lower transportation credit payments to those handlers who have higher levels of diversions.
 The witness stated that the current reimbursement rate of transportation credits is the same for each handler regardless of the level of its relative service to the fluid market.
 The witness explained that when a handler delivers 100 percent of its receipts to a pool distributing plant, it receives transportation credits at the same rate as a handler delivering only the minimum volume needed to meet the pooling qualifications.
-The witness related that the handlers only meeting the minimum pooling standards are then able to divert milk which is not available to the market.
+The witness conveyed that the handlers meeting only the minimum pooling standards are then able to divert milk which is not actually available to the market.
 Additionally, the witness indicated that adjusting a handler's receipt of transportation credits in this way will maintain and help extend the transportation credit balancing funds.

 The Dean witness acknowledged the need for balancing because distributing plants do not typically need to receive milk every day of the week.
-However, the witness asserted that not limiting diversions undermines the purpose of the Federal order system.
-The witness explained that their proposed 30 percent diversion limit on supplemental milk seeking transportation credits was reasonable because a distributing plant typically receives milk for five days per week.
-The need to divert milk for two days per week, the witness explained, justifies the 30 percent diversion limit.
-The Dean witness explained that based on data provided by the Market Administrator, there are handlers in both orders who receive transportation credits and who divert significantly more pounds of milk than the orders need to balance the Class I demands of pool distributing plants.
+However, the witness asserted that unlimited diversions undermine the purpose of the Federal order system.
+The witness explained that the proposed 30 percent diversion limit on supplemental milk seeking transportation credits is reasonable because a distributing plant typically receives milk five days per week.
+The need to divert milk 2 days per week, the witness explained, justifies the 30 percent diversion limit.
+The Dean witness explained that based on data provided by the market administrator, there are handlers in both orders who divert significantly more pounds of milk than the orders need to balance the Class I demands of pool distributing plants, and yet still receive transportation credits.